Home » Softest Nutella Pumpkin Muffins (Gluten-Free)

 • In a large mixing bowl, add the flours, baking soda, baking powder, cane sugar, and the salt.
 Gently whisk to combine.

 • In a medium size bowl, add the canned pumpkin, eggs and the spices.
 Whisk to combine then add the oil and stir.
+Add the wet ingredients to the dry ingredients.
+Stir to combine.

 • Divide the batter between the 12 cups.

-• Add about a teaspoon each to the top of the muffins.
+• Put the Nutella in the microwave for about 20-30 seconds to make it spreadable.
+Add about a teaspoon each to the top of the muffins.
 With a toothpick or a knife, gently swirl the Nutella into the batter.
+Sprinkle with the almonds.

 • Bake for 20 minutes or until a toothpick comes out clean from the middle.